There are Ten Things to Love About the Cozy Mystery Genre

 🔍 The Punny Titles and Charming Covers that Bring You In

 The first thing you notice about cozy mysteries is that the majority of them have punny titles, and they also have wonderfully appealing covers.
 They show us a glimpse of the world we’re about to enter and the charming life that lives between the covers.

-Pleating for Mercy is the first in series book for the Harlow Cassidy Magical Dressmaking series, which is a paranormal cozy series.
-Bodice of Evidence and Bobbin for Apples are two other favorites.
+Pleating for Mercy is the first in series book in the Harlow Cassidy Magical Dressmaking series, which is a paranormal cozy series.
+Bodice of Evidence and Bobbin for Answers are two other favorites.
 Punny titles are so much fun.

 🔍 The Friends You Meet on the Page